ChaoticDreamsCorp/coin-price-pro/README.md

 For Windows users:
 https://learn.microsoft.com/en-us/windows/wsl/install

-In power shell:
+In Windows Powershell:

-1. wsl --install
+1. `wsl --install`
 2. Once you have installed WSL, you will need to create a user account and password for your newly installed Linux distribution

-Mac/Linux
+### Mac/Linux

 1.  **Install Node.js and npm:**

 1. Go to https://nodejs.org/ and download the LTS version
     1. (Can someone tell me what LTS stands for?)
-1.  - Make sure you have Node.js and npm (Node Package Manager) installed on your computer.
+2. Make sure you have Node.js and npm (Node Package Manager) installed on your computer.
 Version 18 specifically

       ```bash
       node -v